shyamGIT-cyber/Zepto_Sales_Analysis/README.md

 ---

-##  Sample Business Questions

-- Which products offer the highest discounts?
+##  Quick Insights

+- High discounts are limited to specific products
-- Which expensive products are out of stock?
+- Premium products are often out of stock
-- Which category generates the most revenue?
-- Are there duplicate product listings?
+- Revenue is dominated by a few categories
+- Duplicate data entries exist
+- Pricing inconsistencies required cleaning

+---

+##  Author

+Rohit Sonkar

+I have a background in Retail Management and hands-on experience working with data using SQL, Excel, and Power BI.
+Currently transitioning into a Data Analyst role and building real-world projects to strengthen my skills.

 ---